How to rock Universal Studios Florida with Younger Kids

 Skull Island – The Reign of Kong

 This was the only ride in Islands of Adventure that my kids really didn’t like.
 There were some amazing dinosaur versus Kong special effects but I guess it was a little too realistic.
-I loved it, though!
+I loved it, though, so I’m including it as a favorite.

 The Amazing Adventures of Spiderman